Assured Social Value Reports

 All Assurance and Accreditation services are discounted by 10% if you have an organisational membership.

 - Standard Report Assurance = £750 + VAT

 - Fast-Tract Report Assurance = £1050 + VAT

 - Amendment period (optional) = £300 + VAT

 PLEASE NOTE: The majority of reports are of a standard that mean they have to go through a post assessment amendment stage.
 We therefore recommend that you budget for the extra £300 fee.

 How do I apply for Report Assurance?

-Download an application pack for Fast-Track Report Assurance below.
-Application packs for Standard Report Assurance will be available for download when the next assurance round opens.
+Apply online for Fast-Track Report Assurance by clicking the button below.
+Online applications for Standard Report Assurance will be available when the next assurance round opens.

 What if my report does not meet the assurance standard?